 Christoph Daum came to within a hair’s breadth of becoming the head coach of the German national team, in succession to Erich Ribbeck after the bitter rancour of Euro 2000.
 Just a decade beyond the glory of Italia 90 as West Germany, and only four years beyond winning Euro 96 after reunification, Germany had fallen into a very marked regression.
 Despite their success in England, it had largely been a tournament won against their own expectations.

 By the time of their group stage exit at Euro 2000, Germany didn’t just appear to be as human as their rivals, they even seemed vulnerable.
-Ribbeck’s Germany had qualified for the finals from a relatively weak group, yet had been made to sweat for automatic qualification by Turkey, who beat Germany at the beginning of the campaign in Bursa and then played out a tense, final night, goalless draw with them at the Olympiastadion in Munich, on an evening when a win for Mustafa Denizli’s side would have seen Turkey qualify instead, thus consigning Germany to the playoffs.
+Ribbeck’s side had qualified for the finals from a relatively weak group, yet had been made to sweat for automatic qualification by Turkey, who beat Germany at the beginning of the campaign in Bursa and then played out a tense, final-night goalless draw with them at the Olympiastadion in Munich, on an evening when a win for Mustafa Denizli’s side would have seen Turkey qualify instead, consigning Germany to the playoffs.

-Ribbeck departed the job with the worst record of any German national coach, winning just 10 of his 24 games in charge.
-A crossroads had been reached, and Daum was the man that the DFB had identified as the one to turn the ailing fortunes of Die Mannschaft around.
+Ribbeck departed the job with the worst record of any German national coach, winning just ten of his 24 games in charge.
+A crossroads had been reached and Daum was the man that the DFB had identified as the one to turn the ailing fortunes of Die Mannschaft around.

-Daum was a product of the West German amateur system, and was heavily affiliated with FC Köln’s reserve side for the best part of a decade, both on and off the pitch.
-It was during the 1985-86 season that he was promoted to assistant coach of the senior side under Georg Kessler, who was brought in midway through the campaign.
+Daum was a product of the West German amateur system and was heavily affiliated with Köln’s reserve side for the best part of a decade, both on and off the pitch.
+It was during the 1985/86 season that he was promoted to assistant coach of the senior side under Georg Kessler, who was brought in midway through the campaign.

 Despite being unable to improve on Köln’s mid-table position, Kessler and Daum managed to guide the Billy Goats to the 1986 UEFA Cup final.
 Opening the scoring in the first leg at the Bernabéu through Klaus Allofs, Köln then found themselves swarmed by the breadth of Real Madrid’s attacking potency.
 Goals from Hugo Sánchez, Rafael Gordillo, a brace from Jorge Valdano and another from the veteran Santillana all-but settled the contest with 90 minutes still left to play.
 The only surprise of the evening was Emilio Butragueño’s absence from the list of goalscorers.

-A spirited 2-0 victory in the second leg, at the Olymipiastadion in West Berlin, lifted the mood, but Köln’s major deficiency all season had been their lack of ability to win away from home.
+A spirited 2-0 victory in the second leg at the Olympiastadion in West Berlin lifted the mood, but Köln’s major deficiency all season had been their lack of ability to win away from home.
 When the following season began in similar fashion, Kessler was gone before the end of September.
 Just a month short of his 34th birthday, Daum was handed one of the biggest jobs in German football.